Szeg\H{o} kernel expansion and equivariant embedding of CR manifolds with circle action: Abstract

 \section{Abstract}

-Let $X$ be a compact quasi-regular Sasakian manifold.
-In this paper, we establish the asymptotic expansion of Szeg\"o kernel of positive Fourier components and by using the asymptotics, we show that $X$ can be equivariant CR embedded into a Sasakian manifold in $\mathbb C^N$ with transversal CR \emph{simple} $S^1$ action and this embedding is compatible with the respective Reeb vector field.
+Let $X$ be a compact strongly pseudoconvex CR manifold with a transversal CR $S^1$-action.
+In this paper, we establish the asymptotic expansion of Szeg\H{o} kernels of positive Fourier components and by using the asymptotics, we show that $X$ can be equivariant CR embedded into some $\mathbb C^N$ equipped with a simple \(S^1\)-action.
+An equivariant embedding of quasi-regular Sasakian manifold is also derived.